obrusvit/SpeedTyper/README.md

 * query SQL from C++ with sqlpp11, connected to SQLite3,
 * plotting with Matplot++,
 * testing with Catch2,
-* using other libraries: fmt, gsl, ...,
+* using other libraries: fmt
-* using CMake in combination with Conan to handle dependencies,
+* using CMake in combination with CPM to handle dependencies,
 * some goodies of newer C++ standards (compiled for C++20), while creating something fun and a little bit useful.
-I use this program almost daily.
 Some parts might be written in a slightly more complicated way, that's a feature.

 ## Compile and run.
+Some libraries might be needed for SFML (vorbis, freetype2, etc.).
+Install dev packages when build of dependencies fail (e.g. libvorbis-dev).

 Needed:
-* CMake 3.16
+* CMake >= 3.16
-* Conan (used with 1.28.1)
+* CPM (included in cmake dir)
-* GCC >= 9.3., Clang >= 10 will do
+* GCC >= 10.0, Clang >= 10 will do

 ```
 mkdir build